-16.2.5 Transport Objectives
+16.3.8 Transport Objectives

-- 1) To achieve a high amenity, well connected, low speed and sustainable roading network that provides for easily and safely accessed, development. - 2) To develop a roading network which integrates safely and efficiently with the surrounding roading network whilst ensuring adverse effects on the local road network are avoided or mitigated. - 3) To ensure the impact of activities on the safety and efficiency of the local road network is addressed and to ensure safe and efficient vehicle access, parking and manoeuvring is provided to, and on, every site while avoiding adverse effects on the environment. - 4) To promote and provide for active transport (walking and cycling).
+- 1. To achieve a high amenity, well connected, low speed and sustainable roading network that provides for easily and safely accessed, development. - 2.
+[RELOCATED & AMENDED FROM 16.9.2.1 OBJECTIVE 1] To develop a roading network which integrates safely and efficiently with the surrounding roading network whilst ensuring adverse effects on the local road network are avoided or mitigated. - 3.
+[RELOCATED FROM 16.9.2.2 OBJECTIVE 1] To ensure the impact of activities on the safety and efficiency of the local road network is addressed and to ensure safe and efficient vehicle access, parking and manoeuvring is provided to, and on, every site while avoiding adverse effects on the environment. - 4.
+To promote and provide for active transport (walking and cycling).

-- 1) By ensuring development provides for the safe and convenient movement of people within the development and to wider networks by foot and cycle as well as cars, buses, and other vehicles. - 2) By ensuring development includes an appropriate amount of occupant and visitor parking and manoeuvring on site. - 3) By implementing particular Standards for the provision and formation of car park spaces. - 4) By ensuring that development provides for roading in an integrated manner consistent with the Appendix 25A Mangawhai Design Guidelines and the Appendix 16.2 and that supports multi-modal transport options. - 5) By ensuring that the roading network can be efficiently used by emergency services at all times. - 6) By ensuring a landscaped design approach for new roads; including utilising water sensitive design techniques to achieve stormwater management outcomes. - By discouraging traffic generating activities in Sub-Zones where they would have significant adverse effects. - 8) By implementing Standards that ensure vehicle access points are safe and efficient. - 9) By ensuring that stormwater is managed and treated from areas of parking to appropriately avoid or mitigate adverse effects on water quality in wetlands, watercourses and the coastal marine area.
+- 1) By ensuring development provides for the safe and convenient movement of people within the development and to wider networks by foot and cycle as well as cars, buses, and other vehicles. - 2) [DELETED] - 3) By ensuring development includes an appropriate amount of occupant and visitor parking and manoeuvring on site. - [RELOCATED FROM 16.9.2.2 POLICY B)] By implementing particular Standards for the provision and formation of car park spaces. - 5) By ensuring that development provides for roading in an integrated manner consistent with the Appendix 25A Mangawhai Design Guidelines and the Appendix 16.2 and that supports multi-modal transport options. - 6) By ensuring that the roading network can be efficiently used by emergency services at all times. - 7) [DELETED] - 8) [DELETED] - 9) By ensuring a landscaped design approach for new roads; including utilising water sensitive design techniques to achieve stormwater management outcomes. - 10) By discouraging traffic generating activities in sub zones where they would have significant adverse effects. - 11) By implementing Standards that ensure vehicle access points are safe and efficient. - 12) By ensuring that stormwater is managed and treated from larger areas of parking to appropriately avoid or mitigate adverse effects on water quality in wetlands, watercourses and the coastal marine area.

-16.2.6 Utilities, Services and Infrastructure Objective
+16.3.9 Utilities, Services and Infrastructure Objective

-To ensure the provision of sustainable infrastructure networks that provide for properly serviced, and orderly development.
+To ensure the provision of sustainable infrastructure networks that provides for properly serviced, and orderly development.